Maria Sharapova: Fed Cup participation

 She later withdrew from ties against Spain in April 2007 and against the United States in July 2007 because of injuries.
 The latter withdrawal led to Russia's captain saying she would be "ineligible for selection" for the Fed Cup final in September.
 However, Sharapova attended the final, cheering from the sidelines and acting as a "hitting partner" in practices, resulting in some of her Russian teammates implying that she was attending only to enable her to play at the 2008 Beijing Olympics (rules state that players must have "shown commitment" to Fed Cup in order to play).
 Svetlana Kuznetsova said, "She said she wanted to be our practice partner but if you can't play how then can you practice?"

 Sharapova finally made her Fed Cup debut in February 2008, in Russia's quarterfinal tie against Israel.
 She won both her singles rubbers, against Tzipora Obziler and Shahar Pe'er, helping Russia to a 4–1 victory.
 For the semifinals, she was given permission to skip the tie, with Tarpishchev announcing that she will be on the team for the final.
 However, the date of the final coincided with the lay-off from her shoulder injury, and thus she did not play.

 In the 2011 first-round tie, Sharapova played Virginie Razzano of France and lost.
 Sharapova was supposed to play Alizé Cornet but she was suffering from a viral illness.
 Teammate Anastasia Pavlyuchenkova played and defeated Cornet to secure the 3–2 win for Russia against France.
 Sharapova continued to participate in 2012 and helped Russia to a 3–2 win against Spain in the first-round tie.
-Sharapova defeated Silvia Soler Espinosa in the first rubber, but was unable to play her second rubber due to illness.
+Sharapova defeated Sílvia Soler Espinosa in the first rubber, but was unable to play her second rubber due to illness.
 In 2015, Sharapova helped Russia earn a place in the semifinals after beating Pole Urszula Radwańska in the first tie and her sister Agnieszka Radwańska in the second tie.
-Sharapova was scheduled to play the semi-final against Germany, however, she withdrew days before the competition.
+Sharapova was scheduled to play the semifinal against Germany, however, she withdrew days before the competition.
 She then joined the team for the final against Czech Republic and won both of her matches, against Petra Kvitová and Karolína Plíšková.
 Despite the 2 wins by Sharapova, Russia still lost 3–2 after losing the decisive doubles rubber.